Arsenal F.C. in European football: Post-Wenger era

 In 2019, under new manager Unai Emery, Arsenal managed to reach the final of the UEFA Europa League, where they lost 4–1 against fellow London club Chelsea.
 This defeat ensured that Arsenal would spend its third consecutive season since 2017–18 out of the UEFA Champions League.
 Next season's Europa League campaign was a disappointing one as Arsenal bowed out of the competition in the Round of 32, losing to Olympiacos on aggregate after extra time.
 By winning the 2019–20 FA Cup (and finishing 8th in the league), Arsenal qualified for the Europa League for the fourth consecutive season.
 They reached the semi-finals, losing 2–1 on aggregate to Villarreal, who went on to win the competition.

 In 2020–21, Arsenal finished eighth in the Premier League, thus failing to qualify for any European competition in 2021–22 for the first time since the 1995–96 season – even missing out on the newly-introduced Conference League.
 Arsenal finished fifth in the 2021–22 Premier League, qualifying for the UEFA Europa League though missing out on a UEFA Champions League spot by two points to London rivals Tottenham.
 Arsenal topped their group consisting of FC Zürich, FK Bodø/Glimt, and PSV Eindhoven, directly qualifying for the Round of 16, where they drew 2–2 on aggregate and lost on penalties against Sporting CP after extra time.
 Arsenal finished second in the league in 2022–23, thus qualifying for a UEFA Champions League spot.

-In the 2023–24 UEFA Champions League, Arsenal finished top of their group which consisted of Sevilla FC, RC Lens, and PSV Eindhoven, qualifying for the UEFA Champions League Round of 16 (for the first time since 2016–17), in which Arsenal drew 1–1 on aggregate and won on penalties against FC Porto, progressing to the quarter-finals for the first time since 2009–10 and breaking a sequence of seven Round of 16 exits in a row, but then lost 3–2 on aggregate to FC Bayern Munich.
-Due to their league position in the 2023–24 Premier League, Arsenal qualified for the new format, single-group UEFA Champions League for the 2024–25 season.
+In the 2023–24 UEFA Champions League, Arsenal finished top of their group which consisted of Sevilla FC, RC Lens, and PSV Eindhoven, qualifying for the UEFA Champions League Round of 16 (for the first time since 2016–17), in which Arsenal drew 1–1 on aggregate and won on penalties against FC Porto, progressing to the quarter-finals for the first time since 2009–10 and breaking a sequence of seven Round of 16 exits in a row, but then lost 3–2 on aggregate to Bayern Munich.
+After finishing second in back to back seasons in 2023–24, Arsenal qualified for the new format, single-group UEFA Champions League for the 2024–25 season.